1-week itinerary for visiting Baja Sur, Mexico

 Safety – Possible risks

 Baja Calfornia Sur is safe for the most part.
 There are occasional stories you’ll hear on the news of this region, if not of Mexico as a whole, though from my personal experience, everyone was incredibly friendly, nice and helpful, and welcoming of foreigners.
 That said, just as you would in an unfamiliar neighbourhood back home, always use your best intuitions and be safe.
-Lock your car and hotel rooms, use safes when possible, and be friendly but don’t put yourself in situations which don’t feel safe or comfortable.
+Lock your car and hotel rooms, use safes when possible, and be friendly but don’t put yourself in situations that don’t feel safe or comfortable.

 Please Note: Travel inherently comes with an element of risk (just like crossing the road does).
 You are putting yourself in elements that are unfamiliar and foreign to your usual lifestyle and with that, become more susceptible to fall victim to those who try to play off those unfamiliar to their local scams.
-There are also potential dangers in the environments to which you may not be accustomed to.
+There are also potential dangers in the environments to which you may not be accustomed.

 Please take extra care in travelling, ensure that you have adequate medical insurance (accidents seem to happen when you least expect them), and have let a trusted colleague, family member or friend know your whereabouts and activities.